jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

 *The differences:*

-“\ **Sectors**\ ” use inverse lookup method and can be set to create multiple different sectors on one Figure at once.
-Since this tool caches the lookup tables, it is slower first time, but much faster on subsequent Figures.
+“\ **Sectors**\ ” use inverse lookup method and can be set to create multiple different sectors on one image at once.
+Since this tool caches the lookup tables, it is slower first time, but much faster on subsequent images.
 This tool can be used ONLY by setting the data reduction parameters and then using buttons “\ **Convert…**\ ”.
 You cannot manually evaluate any sector and no preview is provided.
 This tool causes high memory sizes of the Igor experiments with Nika package – the lookup tables are large.
 But it is fast for what it does.

 And you can setup multiple sectors to be evaluated at once.

 “\ **LineProf**\ ” uses built in Igor Line Profile tool.
 It can be set ONLY to process one line profile at a time.
-This tool does not cache anything, so it takes the same time to process for each Figure.
-However, it is relative fast and can be used manually on Converted Figure.
+This tool does not cache anything, so it takes the same time to process for each image.
+However, it is relative fast and can be used manually on Converted image.
 So, there are two methods to use it:

 a.
 Set one line profile parameters, choose how to save data and push one of buttons “\ **Convert..**\ ”

 b.
 Do not set any conversion parameters, but use one of the buttons “\ **Convert..**\ ”, set the **LineProf** tool to use Processed data and then set parameters for the

-You can only set one line profile at a time, unless you manually create multiple profiles on each converted Figure.
+You can only set one line profile at a time, unless you manually create multiple profiles on each converted image.

 **Controls:**